Soliton Synchronization with Randomness: Rogue Waves and Universality: Deterministic -Soliton Solutions

 The integrable structure allows us to compute solutions via the Inverse Scattering Transform (IST) method \cite{IST, novikov1984theory,faddeev2007hamiltonian, zakharov1972exact}.
 The formulation of the IST method starts by considering the scattering problem for the first operator \eqref{ZH system_a} in the fNLS Lax Pair viewed as an eigenvalue problem:

-For spatially localized potentials $\psi$, the spectrum of \eqref{ZH system1} generically\footnote{Here generic means for potentials in an open dense subset of $L^1(\R)$.} consist of a finite number of non-real points (discrete spectrum) and the real line (continuous spectrum).
-In this setting the scattering data, which is time dependent, consists of a \emph{reflection coefficient} $r: \R \to \C$ defined on the continuous spectrum, the collection of the discrete eigenvalues $z_{k} \in \C^+$ (the \emph{poles}), and the so-called \emph{norming constants} $C_{k} \in \C_*$ associated to each discrete eigenvalue in the following sense: for each $z_k \in \C^+$ there exists vector solutions of \eqref{ZH system1}
+For spatially localized potentials $\psi$, the spectrum of \eqref{ZH system1} generically\footnote{By "generic", we refer to potentials belonging to an open dense subset of $L^1(\R)$ (see \cite{BealsCoifmann1984}).} consist of a finite number of non-real points (discrete spectrum) and the real line (continuous spectrum).
+In this setting the scattering data, which is time dependent, consists of a \emph{reflection coefficient} $r: \R \to \C$ defined on the continuous spectrum, the collection of the discrete eigenvalues $z_{k} \in \C^+$ (the \emph{poles}), and the so-called \emph{norming constants} $C_{k} \in \C^*$ associated to each discrete eigenvalue in the following sense: for each $z_k \in \C^+$ there exist vector solutions of \eqref{ZH system1}

 such that \( \bbs{\phi}^+(x,t;z_k) = C_k(t)\bbs{\phi}^-(x,t;z_k) \).
 The key result, which makes the IST effective, is that the time evolution of the scattering data is trivial, i.e. \( \mathcal{S}(t) = ( \{z_k(t), C_k(t)\}_{k=1}^N, r(z;t)) \), the scattering data at time \( t \), is given by